We pursue initiatives aimed at improving occupational safety and health so employees can feel safe and secure in their work environment.

 |Mental Health Training for Managers||We host mental health training for all managers.
 This training covers methods of communication and points of caution with the aim of reinforcing the importance of managing their own health while also working to create healthy workplaces.
 We standardized the training curriculum across the Group and offer e-learning to make it easier for managers to participate.|

-Canon Group companies in Japan carry out lifestyle checks during regular annual medical examinations with the aim of preventing lifestyle diseases.
-Based on the results of these checks, we have set improvement targets for each company in order to help employees improve their health and prevent worsening of lifestyle diseases that may already be present.
+Canon Inc. and Canon Group companies in Japan carry out lifestyle checks during regular annual medical examinations with the aim of preventing lifestyle diseases.
+Based on the results of these checks, we have set improvement targets for each company in order to help employees improve their health and prevent the progression of lifestyle diseases that may already be present.

 In terms of cancer-related measures, Canon works together with the Canon Health Insurance Union to conduct primary prevention in the form of raising awareness and encouraging employees to improve their lifestyles, secondary prevention in the form of early detection and treatment, and tertiary prevention in the form of appropriate treatment and assistance with work-treatment balance.
 Canon also strives to raise awareness of cancer screening and to maintain an environment that makes it easy for employees to undergo screening.

-We will continue our efforts to offer ongoing encouragement and support as well as to establish a more effective cancer screening system, helping to reduce the number of employee deaths from cancer and to keep medical fees in check.
+In 2017, we continued efforts to offer ongoing encouragement and support and to build more effective cancer screening systems centered on the Canon Health Insurance Union.
+We plan to conduct a communication/ awareness campaign targeted at employees prior to the launch of an upgraded system.
+Efforts will also continue to reduce the number of employee deaths from cancer and to keep medical fees in check.

 Canon conducts various health management programs at its Group companies outside Japan as part of its health promotion initiatives for employees.
 Each Group company also actively conducts its own initiatives suited to the characteristics of the company.